Dianaiminza/Dianaiminza/README.md

 ### Hi there 👋
 ### I'm Diana Iminza

-I am a passionate software developer with experience in building robust web applications and innovative solutions.
+I'm a passionate software developer with experience in building robust web applications and innovative solutions.
 I thrive in dynamic environments and love to collaborate on open-source projects.

 ### Connect with me :smiley: